 Penn State encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the access provided, please contact the Schreyer Institute for Teaching Excellence at SITE@psu.edu or call 814-863-2599 at least 2 weeks prior to the start of the program to allow sufficient time to effectively meet your access needs.

+Registration will close 1 hour before the event starts.
 Registrants will receive a Zoom link at least 45 minutes before the workshop begins.

 Penn State encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the access provided, please contact the Schreyer Institute for Teaching Excellence at SITE@psu.edu or call 814-863-2599 at least 2 weeks prior to the start of the program to allow sufficient time to effectively meet your access needs.